Manu098vm/Switch-Gift-Data-Manager/README.md

 * Pokémon Sword and Shield
 * Pokémon Brilliant Diamond and Shining Pearl
 * Pokémon Legends Arceus
-* Support for Pokémon Scarlet and Violet is planned for the future - no guarantee here - don't ask for eta.
+* Pokémon Scarlet and Violet

 ## Disclosure
 Neither I nor the Project Pokémon staff takes any responsibility for possible adverse outcomes or bans due to the use of this tool.
 Use at your own discretion.